Sports (Tokyo Jihen album): Background

-This is the first Tokyo Jihen album since 2007's Variety and vocalist Ringo Sheena made a comeback to a composer in the album.
-In 2008, Sheena focused on a string of releases to celebrate her 10th anniversary since her solo debut, such as a B-side collection, a singles box set and a string of concerts.
+This is the first Tokyo Jihen album since 2007's Variety and marks vocalist Ringo Sheena’s return to composing for the band.
+In 2008, Sheena worked on a string of releases to celebrate her 10th anniversary since her solo debut, such as a B-side collection, a singles box set and a string of concerts.
 In 2009, she released a new single, "Ariamaru Tomi", and an original album, Sanmon Gossip.

 Recording and production

-Tokyo Jihen wrote Sports feature the theme of sports as the title.
-Band members got together, each bringing some demos which they each created imaging sports.
-They built instrumentation from demos in the recording studio and Sheena put words on them other than Ukigumo's tracks.
+Tokyo Jihen wrote the album with the intention of displaying different sports through the music and lyrics.
+Band members got together, each bringing some demos which they had created imaging sports.
+They built instrumentation from demos in the recording studio and Sheena put words on them, with the exception of Ukigumo's tracks.

 Release and promotion

 The first single released from the album was "Senkō Shōjo."
 It was released as a digital download in November 2007, two months after the release of their third album, Variety.
 It was written and recorded in the Variety sessions.

 The second single, "Nōdōteki Sanpunkan," was released three months before the album, in December 2009.
 Both singles has commercial tie-ups.
 "Senkō Shōjo" was used in Subaru Stella car commercials, and "Nōdōteki Sanpunkan" was used in an Ezaki Glico Watering KissMint gum commercial, featuring Sheena as the spokesperson.

 "Denpa Tsūshin", "Season Sayonara" and "Kachiikusa" were released in Chaku-uta and Chaku-Uta Full format prior to the album.
 "Kachiikusa" was used for the second batch of Watering KissMint commercials.
-It was released to radio, as well as cellphone download, on the 16th of January.
+It was released to radio, as well as cellphone download, on 16 January.
 It reached #30 on the Billboard Japan Hot 100 and #58 on the RIAJ Digital Track Chart Top 100.
 The band later performed this song on Music Station, a week before the album's release.

-"Sweet Spot" was released as a digital download on iTunes on the 8th of February.
+"Sweet Spot" was released as a digital download on iTunes on 8 February.
 It reached #13 on the Billboard Japan Hot 100 the week of the album's release.

 Tokyo Jihen embarked on an all-country promotional concert tour, "Ultra C" (ウルトラC), in March 2010.